In this guide

 Consideration of voluntary removal applicationBack to top

 The Registrar must seek the advice of the panel before she considers an application.1 After making its decision on facts and fitness to practise, the panel will then need to inform the Registrar whether it does or doesn’t recommend voluntary removal.
 The Registrar will always be the one who decides whether voluntary removal is granted or not.

 - If the nurse, midwife or nursing associate has another case and the case examiners have decided there is a case to answer, we will inform the panel of that allegation, for it to take into account when deciding on its recommendation.

 - If a panel recommends voluntary removal, the Registrar will consider the application and make a decision.

 - If voluntary removal is granted, it will be effective immediately, unless there is an interim order which will then need to be revoked.
 The panel will take no further action at the sanction stage.

-- The register will show the nurse or midwife has been voluntarily removed.
+- The register will show the nurse, midwife or nursing associate has been voluntarily removed.
 This will remain on the latest hearings and sanction page on our website for four months.